roherzog/Poji/Userguide/Short Guide.md

 9. Set up detection parameters.
 Pressing 'OK' will show a preview image with current parameters.
 To save the current parameters and to proceed, deactivate the preview function.
 Note the restrictions for this step (circle size >0; square size >1; podosome number >1).
 10. Macro will automatically do the rest.
 Wait until the process bar disappeares, only then is the macro finished.

-To change default setings go to code lines:
+To change default settings go to code lines:
 11 (change default channel names);
 110-123 (default analysis options)
 138-139 (Default profile rotation options)